PhilT/minit/README.md

 1. Jammit requires Java to package CSS
 2. asset_packager requires a configuration file to specify every single CSS or JS file

-It use CSSMin and JSMin gems from rgrove.
+It uses CSSMin and JSMin gems from rgrove.
 Thanks!

 It will ignore files that don't exist.
 It will only include files once.